 Our approach is to work with your primary care physician, cardiologist and other specialists, as needed, to ensure that you receive the best care possible with the goal of minimizing your symptoms and improving your quality of life.
 Our heart failure specialists at our outpatient Heart Failure and Cardiomyopathy Center in Hauppauge are here to actively manage your heart failure and work with you to put your tailored treatment plan into action.
 Our outpatient services include:

-- State-of-the-art tools to diagnose the cause of your heart failure;
+- State-of-the-art testing, including cardiac MRI and 3D imaging, to uncover the cause of your heart failure

-- Evaluation and implantation of mechanical assist devices (left ventricular assist devices or LVADs) to assist with the pumping function of the heart.
+- Advanced therapies, such as the evaluation and implantation of mechanical assist devices (left ventricular assist devices or LVADs) to assist with the pumping function of the heart

 The Stony Brook Difference

 As a patient at the Heart Failure and Cardiomyopathy Center, you benefit by having the expertise of heart specialists at Stony Brook Heart Institute who collaborate to bring you advanced cardiac care.
 The Center is widely recognized for our commitment to our patients, as evidenced by the Advanced Certification in Heart Failure from The Joint Commission and the Get With The Guidelines® Gold Plus Performance Achievement in Heart Failure from the American Heart Association.

 Our team offers decades of training and experience, insight from cutting-edge research, state-of-the-art facilities, and a patient-focused environment to provide you with superior outcomes and a positive patient experience.